nicolasanaia/doshio/README.md

-# MANGIME
+# Doshio

-An app created to recommend to the user animes and manga based on the answers/filters given.
+The ultimate anime and manga picker.